-The IBM PC normally sends all printer output to LPT1 unless the user takes steps to redirect the output to a different port.
-When either a serial or parallel port is assigned for printer output with SuperSpool, that port cannot be used by any other program for any purpose until the port is "released" by another SuperSpool redirection command (see Section 3.5.4).
+The IBM PC normally sends all printer output to LPT1 unless you redirect the output to a different port.
+When either a serial or parallel port is assigned for printer output with SuperSpool, that port cannot be used by any other program for any purpose until you use another SuperSpool redirection command (Topic 3.5.4) to "release" the port.